Battle of Vannarpannai: Background

 The Portuguese approach to Jaffna during the reign of Cankili II was shaped by strategic priorities, particularly its role as a supply route for the Kandyan kingdom.
-While the King of Portugal ordered Jaffna’s conquest and incorporation into the Portuguese Estado da Índia, Viceroy Jerónimo de Azevedo (1612–1617) lacked the necessary military resources to execute this plan.
-Consequently, he balanced diplomacy with strategic oversight, relaying the king’s orders to Ceylon while maintaining relations with Jaffna.
+While the King of Portugal ordered Jaffna's conquest and incorporation into the Portuguese Estado da Índia, Viceroy Jerónimo de Azevedo (1612–1617) lacked the necessary military resources to execute this plan.
+Consequently, he balanced diplomacy with strategic oversight, relaying the king's orders to Ceylon while maintaining relations with Jaffna.
 Instead of immediate military action, the Portuguese exercised indirect control by confirming the regencies of Arasakesari and Cankili II ensuring their influence over the region without direct intervention.

-Initially, Viceroy Don João Coutinho believed that Azevedo’s appointment of Cankili II would prevent Portuguese aggression against him.
+Initially, Viceroy Don João Coutinho believed that Azevedo's appointment of Cankili II would prevent Portuguese aggression against him.
 However, by August 1618, he changed his stance, recognizing the necessity of conquering Jaffna once the required forces became available.
 Reports from key Portuguese officials in Mannar further convinced the viceroy and his council that the time was ripe for action.
 Orders were subsequently sent to Francisco de Miranda Henriques, captain-major of the Malabar fleet, to lead the conquest.
 Meanwhile, before Henriques could arrive, Constantino de Sá de Noronha launched an expedition from Kotte against Cankili.
-This campaign was not aimed at deposing Cankili II but was a preventive measure to disrupt the movement of South Indian mercenaries into rebel-controlled territories and to counter Cankili’s alleged efforts to ally with Senarat of Kandy and Mayadunne.
-Furthermore, reports of Cankili seeking Dutch assistance at Pulicat and intelligence in March 1619 about Pedro Rodrigues’ arrival off Jaffna with five armed vessels presumably in response to Cankili’s request raised concerns.
+This campaign was not aimed at deposing Cankili II but was a preventive measure to disrupt the movement of South Indian mercenaries into rebel-controlled territories and to counter Cankili's alleged efforts to ally with Senarat of Kandy and Mayadunne.
+Furthermore, reports of Cankili seeking Dutch assistance at Pulicat and intelligence in March 1619 about Pedro Rodrigues' arrival off Jaffna with five armed vessels presumably in response to Cankili's request raised concerns.
 Rodrigues, a cousin of the last Kunjali admiral of Calicut actively plundered Portuguese ships in the region.

+Vadugai or Badagas, depicted in the Códice Casanatense.

-In addition to addressing security threats, Constantino de Sá de Noronha's expedition sought to reinforce Portuguese control over Jaffna’s economy, particularly the lucrative elephant trade.
-The Portuguese relied on elephant exports from Kotte, with Jaffna serving as a key trading hub, but Cankili II’s independent elephant trade created competition that threatened Portuguese profits.
+In addition to addressing security threats, Constantino de Sá de Noronha's expedition sought to reinforce Portuguese control over Jaffna's economy, particularly the lucrative elephant trade.
+The Portuguese relied on elephant exports from Kotte, with Jaffna serving as a key trading hub, but Cankili II's independent elephant trade created competition that threatened Portuguese profits.
 By asserting control over Jaffna, the Portuguese aimed to regulate prices and monopolize this market.
-Concerned that Cankili II with Dutch support and Don Pedro’s fleet, might attack Mannar and destabilize Portuguese rule in Ceylon Constantino de Sá acted swiftly without waiting for reinforcements from Goa.
+Concerned that Cankili II with Dutch support and Don Pedro's fleet, might attack Mannar and destabilize Portuguese rule in Ceylon Constantino de Sá acted swiftly without waiting for reinforcements from Goa.
 Despite ongoing unrest in Kotte he assembled a force of 230 Portuguese soldiers and 3,000 lascarins deploying them in two groups.
 João da Silva and João Madeira led the first detachment by sea from Colombo to Mannar, while Phillippe de Oliveira advanced overland through the Seven Korales to Pooneryn.
-Their mission was to secure Mannar, eliminate Don Pedro’s Malabar forces, and demand Jaffna’s overdue tribute.
+Their mission was to secure Mannar, eliminate Don Pedro's Malabar forces, and demand Jaffna's overdue tribute.
 If Cankili II refused to comply or was found guilty of conspiring against the Portuguese, Phillippe de Oliveira was authorized to annex Jaffna.